antoniojolvino/vn-java-exercise/README.md

 Obs.: It's a very simple spring boot project.
 I decided to use spring boot just because of Excercise One, that needed test cases, in order to demonstrate how to keep the code safe from future updates with possible bugs.

+Obs2.: In the Exercise Two, I could have reuse some slices of code, extracting them to some methodes and reusing them.
+But to this example I decided to implement each one with their one logic separately, as each one may be complete different logics

 ## How to run
 You'll need Maven and java 11+  configured in your machine.
 Then run the command below: